 Restrictions on payday loans will hurt low-income borrowers in Golden Valley

-Just recently, the Golden Valley City Council took the effort to enact measures that if approved will restrict payday lending.
+Recently, the Golden Valley City Council passed a law to restrict payday lending.

 The Golden Valley City Council took action Aug.
 17 to safeguard its community against “predatory lenders” via zoning regulations.
 An amendment to the city code, which will undergo a second hearing and final round of approvals at an upcoming meeting, will restrict where payday lenders, currency exchanges, pawnshops and precious metal dealers can set up shop.